-The job description is the holy grail of the hiring process.
-It is the strategy spring from which all other activities, such as advertising, interviewing, evaluating and managing the new hire, will flow.
+Knowing how to write a job description is in many ways the most pivotal part of the hiring process.
+Why?
+Because it is the job description from which all other activities, such as advertising, interviewing, evaluating and managing the new hire, will flow.

-When a new position opens up, it presents a unique opportunity to assess your department and upgrade your expectations.
-It would be a mistake to simply use the same position description you've used in the past without comparing it to the capabilities and performance of your current staff.
-This could result in hiring the same weaknesses, and can negatively impact your department's long-term growth and potential.
+When a creative, marketing or digital position opens up, it presents a unique opportunity to reassess the needs of your company or in-house agency and upgrade your expectations.
+It would be a mistake to simply dust off the same job description or employment ad that you've used in the past without comparing it to the needs and capabilities of your current team.

-Writing a job description can be challenging.
-But by having a strong understanding of the position and how it fits into your company, you can create a job description that accurately represents the position and attracts the right applicants.
-Here are seven steps to creating the perfect job description:
+Yes, writing a job description can be challenging.
+But by having a strong understanding of the position and how it fits into your organization or department, you can create a job description that accurately represents the position and attracts the right applicants.
+Here are seven steps to writing an effective job description:

 2. Understand and evaluate the current position